hhnnhh/zeh_text_generation/README.md

 ### pretrained GPT-2 for text generation in German
 ------------

-*Warning*: We use a GPT-2 pretrained on an unknown German corpus.
-Therefore, we cannot rule out embedding biases and enabling unintended negative uses.
-In addition, the book used for fine-tuning contains explicit language.
-When using the model, please be aware that all content used for pretraining or fine-tuning will affect the generated text.
+*Warning*: We use a GPT-2 pretrained on an unknown German corpus by an [anonymous user at huggingface](https://huggingface.co/anonymous-german-nlp/german-gpt2).
+Therefore, we cannot rule out embedding biases and enabling unintended negative uses induced by the corpus.
+In addition, the German novel used for fine-tuning contains explicit language.
+When using the model, please be aware that all content used for pretraining and fine-tuning will affect the generated text.

 ## Installation:
 For installation see: [huggingface](https://huggingface.co/transformers/installation.html) Transformers can either be based on  Tensorflow, Pytorch or both.
 The present model is based on Tensorflow.

-Model pre-trained on German text and fine-tuned on novel "Spieltrieb" by Juli Zeh.
-Data contains only parts of the novel with randomized chapters to prevent copyright violations.
-Data consists of 79886 words.

 ## Content: